 The Corporation is established as a statutory body under both the Financial Accountability Act 2009 and the Statutory Bodies Financial Arrangements Act 1982.
-The Corporation has no employees or plant and equipment and has adopted the policies and financial management principles of the Treasury Department.
+The Corporation has no employees or plant and equipment and has adopted the policies and financial management principles of Queensland Treasury.